TheFive/osmbc/Install_Guide.md

 To update to the acutal set of indexes just user --updateIndex. (--updateNAME option is for now only available for indexes).

+Remark: currently the --createTables flag is not working as intended, so you have to call the --createTable flag for each table (session,config, blog, article, usert, changes).

 ### Import files from